 We all agree making direct eye contact with others in business is important, right?
-It conveys confidence, credibility, friendliness, and interest.
 So why do we see so little of it on video calls or virtual meetings?

-Here’s the inconvenient truth: while it may feel like you’re making eye contact when you do this, it doesn’t read as eye contact to the other person.
+Most people get stuck looking at the other person’s picture or video.
+They may occasionally glance at the camera and feel that’s sufficient.
+But here’s the secret: while it feels like you’re making eye contact when you do this, it doesn’t read as eye contact to the other person.
 In fact, it feels like you’re not paying much attention at all!
-And all those good benefits, like confidence, credibility, and likability go down the drain.

 To make eye contact on video or virtual meetings, there’s no way around it: You need to look at the camera.
 It’s vital that we learn how to look at the camera and carry on a conversation with as much focus, passion, and intention as if our listener is seated right in front of us.